leukipp/cortile/README.md

 # Cortile [WIP]
-Tiling manager with hot corner support for Xfce, OpenBox and other [EWMH Compliant Window Managers](https://en.m.wikipedia.org/wiki/Extended_Window_Manager_Hints).
+Tiling manager with hot corner support for Xfce and other [EWMH Compliant Window Managers](https://en.m.wikipedia.org/wiki/Extended_Window_Manager_Hints).
+Simply stick to your current window manager and install [cortile](https://github.com/leukipp/cortile) on top.
+Once enabled, the tiling manager takes care of resizing and positioning of existing and new windows.

 ## Features
 - Workspace based tiling.
 - Keyboard and hot corner events.
-- Vertical and horizontal tiling.
+- Vertical, horizontal and fullscreen mode.
-- Resize of master/slave area.
+- Resize of master / slave area.
+- Drag and drop window swap.
 - Auto detection of panels.
 - Multi monitor support.